How to Get a 203k Loan in 6 Steps (And What Else to Consider As a Buyer)

 With either loan, you can’t do non-permanent improvements, such as replacing furniture or installing satellite dishes.

-One nice thing about the standard loan is that you may be able to include up to six months’ worth of mortgage payments in the loan amount.
+One notable advantage of the standard loan is that you may be able to include up to six months’ worth of mortgage payments in the loan amount.

 The pros and cons of a 203(k) loan

-The benefits of a 203(k) loan include the ability to fund both purchase and repairs with a single loan.
-Because it’s an FHA loan, more borrowers are eligible than for a conventional loan.
-And FHA terms, including interest rates and down payments, can be more favorable than other loan types that allow for repairs.
+Qualify more easily with FHA terms: Since it’s an FHA loan, more borrowers qualify compared to conventional loans.
+FHA terms, including interest rates and down payments, can be more favorable than other loan types that allow for repairs.

-In today’s market, well-financed institutions can pay cash for fixer-uppers for rental or resale.
-This can make it tricky to buy a home with a 203(k) loan.
+- Compete with cash buyers: In today’s competitive market, investors and institutions with cash easily snap up fixer-uppers for rental or resale.
+This can make it challenging to secure a home using a 203(k) loan, especially in high-demand areas.

 If a 203(k) loan isn’t for you, you may be able to use a home equity loan or line of credit, cash-out refinance, or personal loan to pay for repairs on a home you are planning to buy or already own.
 Fannie Mae also has a HomeStyle Renovation mortgage that can work similarly to an FHA 203(k) loan.